kristjanv001/leetcode/README.md

 2. While the pointers have not 'touched' check which of the pillars is higher to use that to calculate the area (if/else).
 Use Math.max to update the max area.
 Update pointers.
 3. return max

+## 167 Two Sum II

+L & R pointers, while loop, if-else

+Since the array is sorted, we can use 2 pointers and move either the left or the right one depending whether the sum of those elements is greater or less than the target.
+If the sum is less, then we know that we need to move the left pointer, if it's greater then we need to move the right one to left.

 ## 206. Reverse Linked List

 3 pointers, shift all of them